ManimCommunity/manim/docs/source/guides/timeline.rst

 Export an execution timeline
 ============================

-A timeline records completed :doc:`no-raster evaluation <evaluation>`, not estimated animation durations or a video index.
-The format and Python API are experimental.
+A timeline records when a scene's play and wait calls ran during :doc:`evaluation`, how many animation steps were processed, and where sections, captions, and sounds were requested.
+The format and Python API are **experimental** and may change without a deprecation period.

 From Python
 -----------